-Title III funds are used to purchase supplemental instructional materials, fund supplemental staff, improve access through technology, and provide supplemental translation and interpreting services.
+Title III funds are used to purchase supplemental instructional materials, fund supplemental staff, and improve access through technology.

 Educational Partners will continue to review the LEA's Title III, Part A funded activities at the monthly site and program meetings, including School Site Council and other collaborative meetings.
-Analyzed data includes classroom visitations, staff and student surveys regarding the use and effectiveness of coaching and instructional strategies, and local behavior and academic data.
+Analyzed data includes classroom visitations, staff, and student surveys regarding the use and effectiveness of coaching and instructional strategies, and local behavior and academic data.
 In addition, the LEA's annual LCAP process includes numerous educational partner meetings to review outcomes in the Dashboard and local data and update the Plan, including Title III, Part A funded activities.

-Integrated and Designated English Language Development is provided for Court/Community English Learners.
-Upon enrollment, when receiving English Learner student assessment data, the school registrar informs applicable school personnel for initiating the administration of the English Language proficiency assessment and/or placement into a designated support class where applicable based on student need.
+Integrated and Designated English Language Development is provided for Alternative Education English Learners.
+Upon enrollment, when receiving English Learner student assessment data, the school registrar informs applicable school personnel for initiating the administration of the English Language proficiency assessment and/or placement into a designated support class where appropriate based on student need.
 All student assessment data and language proficiency information are shared with teachers and school staff through the student information system.